Go to content

 W E L C O M E!

-We are raising funds to rebuild the 92-year-old public Chapel of our Monastery to meet
+We are raising funds to rebuild the 92-year-old public Chapel of our Monastery to meet fire compliance requirements, reduce maintenance costs, and improve functionality.

 Please find below the latest information on all aspects of the capital campaign for our new Chapel.